-Hard water, or water hardness, is a way of describing the water in different regional areas.
+Hard water, or water hardness, is a way of describing the water in different areas.

 If you were to dig deep into the ground around our region, you’d find lots of soft chalky limestone.
-When your drinking water seeps through this rock, it collects traces of minerals like magnesium, calcium and potassium.
+When your drinking water seeps through this rock, it collects traces of minerals like magnesium and calcium.
 This is what makes it hard and gives it a good taste.

 We source 65% of our water from local rivers and 35% from natural reservoirs under the ground.
 This means it passes through soft chalky limestone many times.
 That’s why all the water in our region is hard.

 You can find out the water hardness level for your area by searching your postcode online.

-No. In fact, research suggests that hard water could actually be good for you.
-Not only that, but its mineral levels add to your daily calcium intake.
+No. In fact, research suggests that hard water could be good for you and add to your daily calcium intake.

-Because of its mineral content, hard water can sometimes leave behind a chalky residue called limescale.
-You can prevent this by:
+Hard water can sometimes leave behind a chalky residue called limescale.
+To prevent this: